Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Beyond short-range interacting spin systems

-By using the Lieb-Robinson bound~\eqref{Lieb-Robinson_main_general}, we can generalize our main results to long-range interacting systems.
-In this case, exponential decay becomes power-law decay.
-Analyses using the Lieb-Robinson bound are summarized as follows: \begin{enumerate}
+Using the Lieb-Robinson bound~\eqref{Lieb-Robinson_main_general}, the main results can be generalized to long-range interacting systems.
+In this case, the exponential decay becomes the power-law decay.
+Analyses using the Lieb-Robinson bound can be summarized as follows: \begin{enumerate}

 \item{} For the proof of Theorem~\ref{quantum_correlation_skey_type}, the Lieb-Robinson bound is used in~\eqref{integrate_Lieb-Robinson_QC_WY} or \eqref{integrate_QC_WY_t_le_t_0}.

 \item{} For the proof of Theorem~\ref{thm:quantum_correlation}, the Lieb-Robinson bound is used in~\eqref{integrate_QC_L_1_t_le_t_0} and \eqref{Lieb-Robinson_main_short_region_claim_proof_com}.